UrielCh/ovh-java-sdk/README.md

  * using the main `ApiOvh` fron `ovh-java-sdk` this called is available through `apiOvh.telephony.billingAccount_abbreviatedNumber_abbreviatedNumber_GET`

 # Services:
-all servicise are present exepth auth, that is embedded in the main `ovh-java-sdk-core` artefefact.
+All servicise are present exepted `ovh-java-sdk-auth`, that one is embedded in the main `ovh-java-sdk-core` artefact.

 # Authentification

-you can use:
+You can use:
 - a `user`/`password` auth in your code, in this case the API generate CK on demande for 15 minutes, and renew then if needed.
 - a `nic`/`CK`, in this case you can only use a single account. (will be available in the version 1.0)

 # About the API:
-- this api is the public version of the Api used to manage resource fron the biggest OVH customer.
+- This api is the public version of the Api used to manage resource fron the biggest OVH customer.
-- the first version of our API had never been released for the sake of ovh.
+- The first version of our API had never been released for the sake of ovh.
 (We outaged OVH a couple of times with the previous version)
-- this api had been build to use multiple account in the same time.
+- This api had been build to use multiple account in the same time.

 # Supported APIs
-Try the official API [api Ovh europe](https://eu.api.ovh.com/)
+Try the official API [api Ovh europe](https://eu.api.ovh.com/).

 # License
 3-Clause BSD